 A web developer translates a design into code or implement a content management system (a long term for a platform) and add functionality to the visuals.
 Your developer would be the one to infuse interactive features and build your site from the ground up using the designer's specifications.

 There are levels to development, with direct coding (typically seen on WordPress sites) being the most tried and true version of web development.
-A middle tier would encompass sites built from scratch with apps that allow website development without having to use code (the happy medium, Showit falls in this area of the spectrum).
-The end of the scale that requires little to no development would be a site based on or utilizing a template (Squarespace is the type of platform that uses templates, but many designers are able to add a lot of personalization and code to make a truly custom site).
+A middle tier would encompass sites built from scratch with apps that allow website development without having to use code (the happy medium, Webflow and Showit fall in this area of the spectrum).
+The end of the scale that requires little to no development would be a site based on or utilizing a template (Squarespace is the type of platform that uses templates, but many designers are able to add a lot of personalization and code to make a truly unique site).